 A Global Talent Pool for Reduced Prices.

-Western countries experience a scarcity when it comes to talented young people to work for their organisation.
+Western countries experience scarcity when it comes to talented young people to work for their organization.
 This is because of the competitive nature of the job market, and the geographical limitation companies have when sourcing talent.
-With distributed outsourcing you are not bound to any geographical area, and you can hire talent globally.
+With distributed outsourcing, you are not bound to any geographical area, and you can hire talent globally.
 Not only will you face less competition for the available talent, but hiring talent in less developed countries working from home allows you to hire for local wages.

 Multilingual Round-the-clock Teams

 Distributed outsourcing has a timezone benefit.
 If you are based in the US and you hire staff in the Philippines, they are 12 hours ahead of you.
 So when you sign off, they sign on.
 And when you wake up, the work has never stopped, basically.
 With distributed outsourcing and remote work-from-home teams, the benefit is even greater.
 You are not limited to just one other timezone and language, but you can build truly diverse teams that are operational around the clock.
 The more diverse your team, the less affected it will be by national holidays and the more resilient it will be for calamities like heavy weather or power outs.
 And imagine your customer support to be truly 24/7 and multilingual, without paying extra for overnight shifts and foreign speakers?

 Communication from origin is a blocking process.
 Getting a group of people together requires organisation and travel, and so does walking over to someone’s desk to ask a question.
 During this communication all other activities are blocked, until a satisfactory reply is produced.
 Distributed outsourcing no longer requires teams to travel to meet face to face, and forces them to become asynchronous of nature.
 Teams will learn not to sit around and wait for an answer, with send out a query and pick it up when the recipient had a time to reply.
 Combined with task tracking tools this will cause a serious boost in productivity of your team.

 Complete control and transparency.